As an avid griller for a decade now, I find navigating the extensive landscape of Bluetooth thermometers to present its challenges.

 The Bluetooth connectivity varies whether or not you’re indoors or outdoors, hence the two connectivity numbers that devices generally come with.

 If your smoker is outside and you’re inside watching the game, that Bluetooth connection has to pass through walls, which in turn diminishes its strength.

 So, you will usually find that indoor connectivity is significantly lower than outdoor .

-If you plan on cooking the far end of your garden while sitting at the front of your house, having an extended signal range is the most critical aspect.
+If you plan cooking on the far end of your garden while sitting at the front of your house, having an extended signal range is the most critical aspect.

 Having suitable probes is an essential aspect of any Bluetooth thermometer.
 Different probes have different accuracies and ease of use.

-The sensor on the back end of the thermometer is used for measuring the ambient temperature, whereas the one on the sharp end measures the temperature of the meat.
+The sensor on the back end of the thermometer is used for measuring the temperature, whereas the one on the sharp end measures the temperature of the meat.

 Bluetooth thermometers use only one sensor in each probe as they typically come with two or more.